Mirooz/EliteDangerousWarboard/README.md

 ## 🎯 Project Goal

-**Elite Dangerous Dashboard** is designed to optimize your Elite Dangerous experience across multiple gameplay styles.
+**Elite Warboard** is designed to optimize your Elite Dangerous experience across multiple gameplay styles.
 Whether you're focused on combat missions, mining operations, or exploration, this dashboard helps you:

 ### **For Combat Pilots**
 - **Efficiently stack** massacre missions to maximize earnings